ChrisGVE/taskforge.nvim/prompt.md

   - `enable` is a master switch which determine whether the auto tracking of tags is active.
   - `confirmation` is a master switch, if set all operations on tags will have to be confirmed by the user, if unset or absent, the individual per-tag configuration will take place.
   - `enabled_ft` provides a list of all language/features for which the detection mechanism is active, if `*` all are selected.
 In practice it does not mean every file but all tree-sitter supported language.
+  - `no_tracking_mark` is a string which is used to indicate that a tag-comment is not being tracked, the string is used in place of the UUID in the tag-comment
   - `definitions` is a dictionary that define all tags and their respective options, each keys in the dictionary are a main tag.
 For each of them there are multiple optional options:
     - `priority` absent or "", or L,M,H represent the taskwarrior priority set when creating the respective task (default if absent: no priority)
     - `tags` represents the list of taskwarrior tags to be added to the task created. (default: done)